 Lack of personal space

-If you maintain a personal space bubble and feel awkward when someone comes within a foot of you, curb it.
-You probably shouldn’t be claustrophobic either.
+If you maintain a comfort zone and feel awkward when someone comes within a foot of you, curb it.
+You probably shouldn't be claustrophobic either.

 You won't have any room to do anything or anywhere to be by yourself.